xtofl/bavco/kata_01/README.md

 * Product Owner: You will be asked about what to create.
 You will have to accept (or reject) the sprint's output.
 * Developer: You'll have to understand the defined user stories.
 * Release Manager: You'll have to guide the release process: define the version number/name, create a release note for the end users.
+* End User: When the new version arrives, you'll wonder what is in it, and create a face with it.

 ## Preparation